kowalski21/kowalski21/README.md

-- 👋 Hi, I’m @kowalski21
+- 👋 Hi, I’m Douglas Amoo-Sargon but on github I am @kowalski21
-- 👀 I’m interested in JavaScript and Python...
+- 👀 I love everything in Python and Typescript ecosystem
-- 🌱 I’m currently learning ...
+- 🌱 I love to build and design applications
-- 💞️ I’m looking to collaborate on projects...
+- 💞️ Love collaborating on open source projects
-- 📫 How to reach me ...
+- 📫 Need help , reach out to me on douglasbiomed@gmail.com

 <!---
 kowalski21/kowalski21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.